1. DataSelf Architecture

 6. Drag and Drop, creating a basic view

-How to create a view showing Sales by Customer.
-(See step 3 on how to create a new workbook)
+Activity 1: How to create a view showing Sales by Customer.

-2. From the bottom of the left panel, either double click on the Sales measure to let Tableau auto-add it or drag the Sales measure into the Abc area.
-The Abc indicates you are displaying a numeric measure value as text rather than as color or size.
+2. From the bottom Measures section of the data panel, either double click on the Sales measure to let Tableau auto-add it or mouse-drag the Sales measure into the Abc area on the View section.

 3. The Sales by Customer view is done!